Jill Duggar Could Possibly Be Pregnant With Third Child, Pickle Sharing Between Brothers Leads To Baby Talk

 — Jill (Duggar)Dillard (@jillmdillard) May 2, 2018

 It does sound like maybe he was talking about having another brother or sister.
-However, there is no indication on whether he meant that it has already happened or that he was hoping there will be soon.
+However, there is no indication of whether he meant that it has already happened or that he was hoping there will be soon.
 After all, babies are always talked about in the Duggar family with kids being born every few months.
 Jill and Derick may chatter about babies in their household as well, so Izzy may have just heard babies being talked about and decided to join in.

 Whether Jill really is pregnant with her third child remains to be seen.
 The next Duggar baby will be in June.
 Joe and Kendra are expecting their first child, a boy, around Father’s Day, while Jinger and Jeremy Vuolo are expecting their baby girl in July.
 It’s no wonder Israel has babies on the brain!